Zechariah 14 – Holiness to the LORD

 a.
 I will gather all the nations to battle against Jerusalem: Zechariah seems to have the very end times in view, when Jerusalem will be surrounded and attacked by some type of international force.
 When the Romans came against Jerusalem in A.D.
 70 they came with a multinational army and brought terrible destruction on the city and its people.
 Yet there was none of the deliverance that Zechariah will describe in the following verses, so it is difficult to say that this was fulfilled in the Roman attack upon Jerusalem in A.D.
 70.

 b.
 Half the city shall go into captivity: This attack against Jerusalem will be severe, but the city itself will not be overthrown (the remnant of the people shall not be cut off from the city).

 2. (3-5) The Messiah intervenes for His people.

 a.
-Then the Lord will go forth and fight: Just when it seems that all hope is gone for Jerusalem and the people of Israel, then the Lord will fight for His people.
+Then the LORD will go forth and fight: Just when it seems that all hope will be gone for Jerusalem and the people of Israel, then the LORD will fight for His people.

 i.
 “God is said to go forth when he manifests his power by delivering his people and punishing their enemies.”
 (Pulpit)